-POLICY 10.1.3.1
+10.1.3.1 POLICY

-The cockpit door should be closed and locked immediately following the report from the FA1 that all passengers are on board and aircraft door closed.
+When revenue passengers are carried, the cockpit door should be closed and locked immediately following the report from the FA1 that all passengers are on board and aircraft door closed.
 Except for crew entry/exit, the cockpit door should remain closed and locked until engine shutdown.